 Usually, you would need a Faraday cage (read my article here on detailed audio interference here) to block out all signals that an electronic device sends; however, it is not possible to build and structure every studio monitor this way.

-Luckily we have no studio monitors to point out that are faulty in this way, but be sure to check every aspect and feature of your studio monitors before purchasing them, especially if you are on a low budget and have to settle for an entry-level pair of monitors.
+We could not find any specific studio monitors to point out that are faulty in this way.
+However, be sure to check every aspect and feature of your studio monitors before purchasing them, especially if you are getting started on a budget and have to settle for an entry-level pair of monitors.

-Read more about active and passive studio monitors in my article – here.
+(You can read more about active and passive studio monitors in my article – here).

 Depending on the materials used, where they placed the monitors’ components, how likely the components are to cause interference and noise, and a few other aspects of the components can cause severe interference and noise when the monitors are being used.

 Manufacturers spend lots of time and money on designing, implementing, and developing high-quality monitors.
-Still, as we said, they can’t get it all right all the time, especially in their entry-level monitors.
+Still, as we said, they can’t get it all right all the time for all possible use scenarios (especially in their entry-level monitors).

-Be sure to read my article where I review the best studio monitors of 2020 – here.
+(By the way, be sure to read my article where I review some of the best studio monitors – here).

 Watch recordingrevolution give you 3 tips for choosing studio monitors.